dessygil/dessygil/README.md

 ## Some Fun Things About Me
 - I started practicing Brazilian Jiu-Jitsu in the summer of 2022
-- I have a love for organic chemistry
+- I once had a 600+ day Portuguese Duolingo streak
-- I'm proud of my year-long Duo Lingo streak

 <p align="center">
   Visitors count<br>